-Income from economic activities obtained through a permanent establishment
+Income from economic activities obtained through permanent establishment

-According to Spanish law, income from economic activity through permanent establishment in Spanish territory is understood to be obtained in Spanish territory.
+In accordance with internal regulations, the income from economic activities carried out through a permanent establishment (PE) located in Spanish territory is understood to be obtained in Spanish territory.

-In accordance with Spanish domestic legislation, a natural person or entity is considered to operate through a PE when it has in Spanish territory:
+In accordance with Spanish internal regulations, a natural person or entity is considered to operate through EP when it has in Spanish territory:

 - Branch offices